kuberhealthy/kuberhealthy/cmd/http-content-check/README.md

 #### How-to

- Make sure you are using the latest release of Kuberhealthy 2.0.0.
+ Make sure you are using the latest release of Kuberhealthy 2.0.0 or newer.

  Apply a `.yaml` file similar to the one shown above with ```kubectl apply -f```